astralfrontier/creative-universe/content/compleat-villain/characters/spitfire.md

 tags = ["Masks Character", "Janus Playbook"]

 [extra]
+pullquote = """
+The Rocket Rangers were, of course, super duper top secret.
+"""
 +++

 A Golden Age hero with a jetpack.
 This version of the character is from a Golden Age game, but there's a modern-era Innocent version of the same concept.